SuperCityTree/MergeImages/readme.md

 By cabenitez <cabenitez83@gmail.com>

 ### Features
-  - Suport JPEG, PNG, GIF and remote images.
+  - Suport JPG, JPEG, PNG, GIF and remote images.
+  - Create an new PNG image with transparent background.
   - Easy installation.
-  - Display on the screen.
+  - Display combined image on the screen.
   - Allows you to save the result to a file.
-  - Create an new PNG image with transparent background.

 ### Requirements